GalleriaJS/galleria/docs/api/display.rst

 This will add an "idle" state of any element.
 The idle state activates when no user interaction has been made for x amount of milliseconds.
-You can modify the idle timeout using the idle_time option (default is 3000 milliseconds).
+You can modify the idle timeout using the :doc:`../options/idleTime` option (default is 3000 milliseconds).
 Styles is an object of CSS styles you wish to animate the element to when entering idle state.
 Example::